QCD to Life Income Gifts (the “Legacy IRA”) Frequently Asked Questions

 How does a Legacy IRA QCD contribution work with the existing QCD law?

 As with QCD outright gifts, a Legacy IRA QCD contribution for a life income gift counts toward a donor’s required minimum distribution (RMD).
 In 2024, the total limit for QCD contributions is $105,000 per year, but within this limit there is an aggregate limit of $53,000 for Legacy IRA QCD gifts.
-(The $105,000 and $53,000 limits are adjusted for inflation each year.)
+(The limits are adjusted for inflation each year.
+The 2025 limits will be $54,000 and $108,000.)
 For example, in 2024 a donor could make a Legacy IRA QCD of $53,000 and make additional outright QCD contributions totaling $52,000.

 Is there an age limit?